This is part ten of this story, adapted from an on-going

 "It says, 'Danger, compression field failure imminent,'" Tempus reported.

-"Yikes, I don't like the sound of that!
-We need to power up the core and keep the Compression Field operating—whatever that is."
-Jilly rooted frantically through her pockets and toolbags but came up with nothing suitable as a substitute power supply.
+"Ah, I don't like the sound of that!
+We need to power up the core and keep the compression field operating—whatever that is."
+Jilandri rooted frantically through her pockets and toolbags but came up with nothing suitable as a substitute power supply.

-Sighing audibly, she yanked off her teleportation bracket and started to take it apart with her micro-tools, attempting to 'wire it into' the scope as a temporary power supply by harmonizing the substructure and—she hoped—prevent the field failure.
+Sighing audibly, she yanked off her teleportation bracket and started to take it apart with her micro-tools, attempting to 'wire it into' the scope as a temporary power supply by aligning the crystal substructure and—she hoped—prevent the field failure.

 She got to work, diving into the guts of the device and tearing through it quickly and adeptly.
 Tempus leaned in, pointing with a rod to that casing misaligned, this micro-switch jammed, helping to guide the repairs.

-Vorg stepped forward and addressed YimouZha.
-"Honoured plant-being!
+Vorg stepped forward and addressed Yimoul-Za.
+"Honored plant-being!
 May I ask what is your species?
 I like to be accurate in my shows."

 "I am a golthiar.
 What is this show?"
 He peered at them.